 In today’s increasingly global marketplace, many tech companies are seizing opportunities to expand their businesses’ footprint through new partnerships, mergers, and acquisitions.
 In fact, a recent survey of tech industry professionals showed that 67% of respondents believe M&A activity will increase in the next two quarters.
 But while rapid growth brings big business opportunities, it also brings complex compliance and nuanced cultural blind spots.

-According to Matthew Bell, Senior Consultant and Transaction Support Practice Leader, this means EHS and sustainability leaders can be invaluable during the discovery, asset transition, and post-transaction process:
+According to Matthew Bell, Senior Consultant and Environmental M&A Consulting Practice Leader, this means EHS and sustainability leaders can be invaluable during the discovery, asset transition, and post-transaction process:

 The rapid growth of the technology industry—coupled with evolving workforce, investor, and consumer expectations—requires tech companies to be prepared to engage in proper due diligence to both understand their potential exposure to EHS and sustainability risks as well as identify factors influencing successful integration of any new entity.